-- Divide cheese in half.
-Cut half of cheese into 1/4-inch cubes; shred remaining cheese.
-In a large bowl, combine the flour, sugar, baking powder, salt and pepper.
+- Preheat oven to 375°.
+Divide cheese in half.
+Cut half into 1/4-in. cubes; shred remaining cheese.
+In a large bowl, combine next five ingredients.
 Stir beer into dry ingredients just until moistened.
-Fold in cheese.
+Fold in cubed and shredded cheese.

-- Transfer to a greased 8-in. x 4-in. loaf pan.
+- Transfer to a greased 8x4-in. loaf pan.
 Drizzle with butter.
-Bake at 375° for 50-60 minutes or until a toothpick inserted near the center comes out clean.
-Cool for 10 minutes before removing from pan to a wire rack.
+Bake until a toothpick inserted in center comes out clean, 50-60 minutes.
+Cool 10 minutes before removing from pan to a wire rack.
 Yield: 1 loaf (12 slices).